Liligirthlord/MangoNuts/README.md

 git clone https://github.com/Liligirthlord/MangoNuts.git
 ~/.config/MangoNuts

-3. Symlink configs
+3. Symlink configs with (stow eg.)
-stow -t ~/.config mango waybar fuzzel alacritty yazi dunst matugen hellpaper

 Or manually copy files if you prefer.

 3. Fire up the wallpaper script (./walset.sh)

-4. Choose a wallpaper on your PC,
-5.  get the colorscheme immediately
+4. Choose a wallpaper on your PC, get the colorscheme immediately

 📸 Screenshots